Ruth Dearnley (they/them)Chief Executive Officer

-Jess joined the team in December 2020 and has previously worked in the retail sector, specialising in creative campaign development, copywriting and content strategy.
+Jess joined the team in December 2020 and has a background in creative campaign development, copywriting and communications strategy.
 She is currently studying a Bachelor of Public Health and Health Promotion at Deakin University and is passionate about addressing the social drivers of health.

 Jess hopes to make a meaningful impact in the community by advocating for and working towards an equitable health care system alongside the Birth for Humankind team.